-Sahiwal: A City, District and Division, its History and Facts
+Sahiwal: A City and District, its History and Facts

 Sahiwal is a city, district and division of Punjab Province of Pakistan.
-It is located on the historic Multan Road, also known as the Grand Trunk (GT) Road, serving as a major route connecting Lahore, Multan, and other key cities.
-Established in 1865 during British colonial rule, it was initially named Montgomery after Sir Robert Montgomery, the then lieutenant governor of Punjab.1 It was designated as a municipality in 1867 and later renamed Sahiwal in 1967.
+It is located on Multan Road, also known as the Grand Trunk (GT) Road.
+Established in 1865 during British colonial rule, Sahiwal was initially named Montgomery after Sir Robert Montgomery, the then lieutenant governor of Punjab.1 It was designated as a municipality in 1867 and later renamed Sahiwal in 1967.
+In this article we have compiled detailed information about history, population, famous places, renowned personalities, towns and villages of Sahiwal district.

 Sahiwal was originally called Gogera, named after a small village located on the left bank of the River Ravi.
 It became an officially administered region in 1849.
 With the arrival of the railway system, the district headquarters were moved in 1865 to the current location, which was then a modest settlement of the local “Sahi” tribespeople.2 The City of Sahiwal is the capital of both the district and the division.
 Sahiwal Division is an important administrative division in the Punjab province of Pakistan.
 It consists of three districts: Sahiwal, Okara, and Pakpattan.